France: The Champagne Region’s Hidden Treasures

 Today a vintage with his picture on the label is available, 80% pinot noir and 20% chardonnay.
 Monsieur Drappier himself provides us with tasting samples, all exquisite.
 See the links below for more information.
 Neither house should be missed.

 Rising In Les Ricey and Ecstasy in Essoyes

-Essoyes is picture perfect and not only by my standards: Pierre-Auguste Renior himself moved to the village and painted it often.
-He also stated often that the bread and wine was much better than in Paris.
+Essoyes is picture perfect and not only by my standards: Pierre-Auguste Renoir himself moved to the village and painted it often.
+He also stated often that the bread and wine were much better than in Paris.

-That itself is a recurring blessing of traveling through lesser- known Champagne.
-Though the region has all the modern day accoutrements, it is off the beaten track that Champagne’s subtle magic bubbles up, as from the bottom of a glass of its best known wine -- sure to whet an appetite for further exploration.
+That itself is a recurring blessing of traveling through lesser-known Champagne.
+Though the region has all the modern-day accouterments, it is off the beaten track that Champagne’s subtle magic bubbles up, as from the bottom of a glass of its best-known wine — sure to whet any appetite for further exploration.

 Where to Start:

 I am constantly amazed how little travelers use the best resource materials available to them, the tourism departments.
 France’s are uniquely filled with useable information.